 Charlie ‘Bird’ Parker

-The Carver Development Board is a 501 (c) (3) organization whose mission is to undertake fundraising activities and to provide financial, programming and advisory support to the Carver Community Cultural Center.
+The mission of the Carver Community Cultural Center is to celebrate the diverse cultures of our world, nation, and community, with emphasis on its African and African-American heritage, by providing challenging artistic presentations, community outreach activities, and educational programs.
+The Carver Development Board is a 501©3 organization whose mission is to undertake fundraising activities and to provide financial, programming, and advisory support to the Carver Community Cultural Center.

 Della Guidry is the President and Owner of AlliedPRA Destination Management San Antonio since January 5, 2000, and on August 1, 2009, she expanded her ventures to open AlliedPRA Austin.
 Both offices reflect the high standards and consistent delivery of impeccable service that has made AlliedPRA a leader in the industry.
 While servicing her clients and community, Della works with many CEO’s of Fortune 500 companies along with networking with celebrities.
 Della currently serves on the board of the San Antonio Tourism Council and serves as Vice Chair of the Carver Development Board.
 Among her many accomplishments, she has been married to Theo Guidry II for 37 years; they are proud parents of three children, Cloe, Neichelle, Theo III and three grandchildren.